act-org/dls/README.md

 1. `"ACT"`: for ACT's "traditional" look and feel
 2. `"ACT_ET"`: for ACT's "Emerging Technology" look and feel
-3. `"ENCOURA_DATALAB"`: for Encoura's "Datalab" look and feel
+3. `"ENCOURA_CLASSIC"`: for Encoura's "Classic" look and feel
 4. `"ENCOURAGE_E4S"`: for Encourage's "E4S" look and feel

 To apply one of these themes to your components, simply wrap your application